Managing Default Contagion in Inhomogeneous Financial Networks: Simulation Study

-Instead of the absence of contagious links, Theorem \ref{threshold:res} predicts certain threshold requirements to make our network model resilient to small initial shocks.
-Keeping above network parameters unchanged, we compute $\alpha_\text{c}\approx 2.13$ and $\gamma_\text{c}\approx0.468$.
+Instead of the absence of contagious links, Theorem \ref{threshold:res} postulates certain threshold requirements to make our network model resilient to small initial shocks.
+Keeping the previously specified network parameters unchanged, we compute $\alpha_\text{c}\approx 2.13$ and $\gamma_\text{c}\approx0.468$.
 A natural choice for the threshold of bank $i\in[n]$ is then $\tau_i=\max\{2,\lfloor \alpha (w_i^-)^\gamma\rfloor\}$, where $\alpha=\alpha_\text{c}(1+\delta)$, $\gamma=\gamma_\text{c}(1+\delta)$ and $\delta\in[-1,\infty)$ denotes a (possibly negative) buffer.
 By Theorems \ref{threshold:res} and \ref{thm:functional:nonres}, networks are resilient to initial shocks for $\delta>0$ and non-resilient for $\delta<0$.
 The influence of $\delta$ on $f(z)$ can be seen in Figure \ref{fig:influenceOfDelta}.
 In particular, one notes that resilience for positive $\delta$ stems from the negative hump of $f(z)$ subsequent to zero.
 Further note, however, that resilience is only guaranteed to shocks whose size tends to zero.
-Even networks, where the number of banks tends to infinity but which are shocked by a strictly positive initial default fraction $p$, will only be resilient for $\delta>\delta_p$ for a certain $\delta_p>0$.
-This is because $f(z)$ depends on $p$ by $f(z)=(1-p)\E[W^+\psi_T(W^-z)]+p\E[W^+]-z$ if a uniformly chosen fraction $p$ of all banks in the network defaults at the beginning.
+If the network is shocked by a strictly positive initial default fraction $p$, the final default cluster will only be small if $\delta>\delta_p$ for some $\delta_p>0$.
+This is because the functional $f(z)=(1-p)\E[W^+\psi_T(W^-z)]+p\E[W^+]-z$ for a uniformly shocked network depends on $p$.
 The influence of $p$ on $f(z)$ can be seen in Figure \ref{fig:influenceOfP}.
-In order for a network to be resilient to an initial shock of $p$ the hump subsequent to $0$ needs to become negative in Figure \ref{fig:influenceOfP}.
-By this, it is always possible to determine the least necessary buffer $\delta$ to make a system resilient to a shock of initial default fraction $p$ numerically (see Table \ref{tab:deltaFromP} for the corresponding values of $\delta$ for $p=0.001k$, $k\in[10]$).
+In order for a network to be resilient to an initial shock of size $pn$ the hump subsequent to $0$ needs to become negative in Figure \ref{fig:influenceOfP}.
+It is always possible to determine numerically the least necessary buffer $\delta$ to make a system resilient to a shock of initial default fraction $p$ or less (see Table \ref{tab:deltaFromP} for the corresponding values of $\delta$ for $p=0.001k$, $k\in[10]$).
 Note that a buffer of $\delta=0.0839$ yields $\alpha=2.31$ and $\gamma=0.507$ and hence the thresholds required to make the system resilient to shocks of $1\%$ are still strongly sublinear.